sciencehistory/kithe/README.md

   * Kithe objects use UUIDv4's as internal primary keys, but also provide a "friendlier_id" with a shorter unique alphanumeric identifier for URLs and other UI.
 By default they are supplied by a postgres stored procedure, but your code can set them to whatever you like.

 * [Form support](./guides/forms.md): Dealing with complex and _repeatable_ data, as our modelling layer allows, can be tricky in an HTML form.
 We supply javascript-backed Rails form input help for repeatable and compound/nested data.
+  * An extension to Rails "strong parameters" that make some common patterns for embedded JSON attributes more convenient, [Kithe::Parameters](./app/models/kithe/parameters.rb).

 * [File handling](./guides/file_handling.md): Handling files is at the core of digital repository use cases.
 We need a file handling framework that is flexible, predictable and reliable, and architected for performance.
 We try to give you one based on the [shrine](https://shrinerb.com) file attachment toolkit for ruby.